 Ingredients (check list):

-- Drizzle your Tomatoes with a little oil and a pinch of salt and pepper, the place in the oven at 200c/400f for around 10 minutes until the skin begins to wilt.
+- Tomatoes: Drizzle tomatoes with a little oil and sprinkle with a pinch of salt and pepper, then place in the oven at 200C/400F for around 10-15 minutes, or until the skin begins to wilt.

 Quick 1 min demo!